tiiuae/ghaf-release-storage/readme.md

 # Post-Deployment

 - Navigate to the ghafreleasesstorage storage.
-- Open the Azure Cloud-based IDE to make any required code changes for the new release.
+- Add new release menu in index